cydriclopez/treemodule-json/README.md

 ### Discussion on the simple code in this demo

-This demo code started life as a clone of the [PrimeNG Angular-CLI](https://github.com/primefaces/primeng-quickstart-cli) project.
+This demo code started out as a clone of the [PrimeNG Angular-CLI](https://github.com/primefaces/primeng-quickstart-cli) project.
 It is the quickest way to scaffold your project using the Primeng UI components.
 I have looked around for various UI component libraries and have learned to like Primeng.

 I have largely maintained as is this demo code of the [PrimeNG Angular-CLI](https://github.com/primefaces/primeng-quickstart-cli) project.
-I tweaked it a bit to make room for the tree-demo page.
+I tweaked it a bit to make room for the tree-demo page by adding a button and implementing routing.
 It is in the tree-demo page that I have made modifications to implement my suggestions.

 I added the ***Tree Demo*** button to display the tree-demo page:<br/>
 <img src="images/primeng-quickstart-cli.png" width="650"/>